MichaelDevenport/pins/README.md

 Plus sign up at [Youmix.me](http://www.youmix.me) and add tutorials it's free, fun, and you'll be invoved with like minded people.
 Thats it Yay !

 Enjoy this application and KEEP ON LEARNING !
+Michael Devenport (student)

+ps: You will need to index the pins model to use the search function google 'searchkick' + add this code to any form file for sound fx <code><%= render 'shared/form_audio' %></code> ;-)

-Michael Devenport (student) - i love you too
+I would personally like to thank OMR, MackenzieChild, and the awesome Michael Hartl for providing resourses i used to learn web development over 2015.
+Tars guys - - i love you too